flachnetz/dd-zipkin-proxy/README.md

 # dd-zipkin-proxy

-A simple zipkin to datadog proxy for datadogs new traces feature.
+A simple zipkin to datadog proxy for datadogs new apm feature.
 Works best with zipkins http thrift codec.
 The json codec might have some problems.

-## Build
+## Example

-Build the proxy by running `./build.sh`
+On how to use the proxy, see the `example` directory for a simple example.